oaksvirals/rock-paper-scissors/README.md

 # rock-paper-scissors

-Currently: A JavaScript Console Game

-Running this game in your browser with the dev tools console open allows you to play a 5 round game of rock, paper, scissors.
+This is a wizardy twist on the classic game of rock, paper, scissors.

-Initial version of this game required me learning:
+The player selects from three different spells to combat the enemy wizard.
+Game is complete with basic animations.

+In this project I learned:
+- DOM manipulation
-- multiple functions
+- more about using functions
-- tenary operators
-- Math.random()
+- query selectors
-- prompted for user input
-- if, else if, else statements
+- making acute changes to specific parts of the html
-- for loops
+- game logic
-- score keeping with a switch statement